Pawan Shankar

 Pawan Shankar is an Indian film and television actor who played the title role in the serial Siddhant on Star One.
 He holds an MBA in finance from Institute of Management Technology (IMT), Ghaziabad.
-An alumnus of Allahabad's St. Joseph's College, Shankar graduated with a Gold Medal from Allahabad University.
+An alumnus of Prayagraj's St. Joseph's College, Shankar graduated with a Gold Medal from University of Allahabad.

 Corporate life

 Mr. Shankar has worked in companies including Triveni Engineering & Industries Ltd., Essar Cellphone, Hutch and ICICI Securities for about 4 years.
+Now he owns Fashionista Group of companies which is into Fashion, Lifestyle, Organic, Food and Beverage, Education, Wellness Exhibitions.

 Career in acting

 He completed a course in acting from Kishore Namit Kapoor Acting Lab, Mumbai and won the Best Actor Critics Award in the Indian Telly Awards for his performance in Siddhant, a serial that won the best drama award in Indian Television Academy Awards.
 Shankar was nominated for the Best Actor category in Apsara Awards.

 Film critic Subhash K. Jha and others reviewed Shankar's performance in Siddhant favourably.
 Shankar played the role of Sanjay Apte, a trade union leader, in Thodi Si Zameen Thoda Sa Aasman on Star Plus, well-reviewed by Subhash K. Jha.
 Smriti Irani played the role of his sister in this series.

 Shankar worked as a model for more than 50 advertisements for Indian and Multinational brands.
 He played the title role in the TV series Vicky Ki Taxi on Real TV Channel.
+The major ads in which he appeared are Reid & Taylor, Ikea, Aviva, Colgate, Bharat Matrimony, Complain, Bajaj Allianz, Axis, India bulls, Graviera Suitings, Samsung TV, Horlicks, Vicks, UTI Mutual Fund, Dabur Homemade, Dabur Was Amrit, Tata Salt, Ghadi Detergent, Navratna Hair Oil, Aashirwaad Atta, Haier Ac, Wipro Lighting, Nature Fresh Cooking Oil, Federal Bank, TVS Centra Bike, Aviva Life Insurance and many more.

 Shankar was the lead actor in the TV programme Kya Huaa Tera Vaada playing a man in an extra-marital affair on Sony TV produced by Ekta Kapoor.

 His short film on relationship 'Adhure Poore Se Hum 2018' won several awards internationally and currently can be seen on Disney Plus Hotstar, Amazon Prime and MX Player.

 Shankar did a negative role (cameo) for the first time in a TV show Guddan Tumse Na Ho Payega concluded in December 2019.

-Recent release was Ajay Devgn starrer Bhuj: The Pride of India on 14th August 2021 on Hotstar Disney Multiplex.
-Shankar plays the role of Antagonist in the film.
+Shankar was seen in Ajay Devgn starrer Bhuj: The Pride of India on 14 August 2021 on Hotstar Disney Multiplex.
+Shankar plays the role of Antagonist in the film, Nora Fatehi was paired opposite him in the film.

-Shankar would be next seen in upcoming Amazon Mumbai Diaries Season 2 as Hasan Rahimtullah and Netflix Film Empire as Vineet Bhai.
+Shankar recently appeared as Hasan Rahimtullah in Amazon Prime's Mumbai Diaries 26/11 (Season 2) and T-Series Film Starfish (2023 film) as Martin.

+His upcoming film 'Empire' is coming soon on Jio Cinema which stars Taapsee Pannu and Arvind Swami in the lead, shankar plays the role of Vineet Bhai in the film.
+His next OTT++ project on JioCinema, Titled 'Power of Panch' produced by Balaji Telefilms shall soon get released.